the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

 Similar to the Item component, we tested input (props) and output (callback handler) for the SearchForm component.
-The difference is that the SearchForm component renders a child component called InputWithLabel.
-If you check the debug output again, you will see that React Testing Library doesn't care much about this child component.
-It's because a user of our application wouldn't care about the component as well, so React Testing Library just outputs the HTML for us.
+The difference is that the SearchForm component renders a child component called `InputWithLabel`.
+If you check the debug output, you'll likely notice that the React Testing Library doesn't bother with this child component.
+This happens because the end user wouldn't care about the component either, so the React Testing Library only outputs the HTML that matters for the test.

-What we have also seen is that all the callback handler tests for Item and SearchForm component only test whether the functions have been called.
-There is no React re-rendering happening here, because all the components are tested in isolation without state management which solely happens in the App component for us.
-Therefore, the real testing with RTL starts further up the component tree where state changes and side-effects can be evaluated
+All the callback handler tests for Item and SearchForm component test only whether the functions have been called.
+No React re-rendering occurs, because all the components are tested in isolation without state management, which solely happens in the App component.
+Real testing with RTL starts further up the component tree, where state changes and side-effects can be evaluated

 ### Exercises: